SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.networkLevelNetMetToPlot``
 """""""""""""""""""""""""""""""""""""""""""

- * list of network metrics to plot, this should be the same or a subset as the list of network metrics to calculate, which is specified in Params.netMetToCal
+ * List of network metrics to plot, this should be the same or a subset as the list of network metrics to calculate, which is specified in Params.netMetToCal
  * argument type: cell array of strings / characters
  * eg. {'aN', 'Dens', 'effRank'}